Medieval Association of the Midwest

 and research.
 Enarratio, MAM's journal & Essays in Medieval Studies, the journal

 for IMA, will be sharing the submissions for our mutual publications.
-Be sure to

-see our 2024 collections now available online.
+See our 2024/2025 collections now available online.

 Newberry Library Center for Renaissance Studies